 Aside from the actual grade formulary, it is extremely beneficial for parents to know how to react if your son or daughter receives an unsatisfactory grade on the mid-semester progress report.
 Your reaction and encouragement during this time can make all the difference for your student.

 There are a number of students who find the academics at Tech to be challenging and, for freshman especially, the workload to be significantly different and difficult than that of high school.
 In general, students who are able to successfully manage the curriculum are those who are able to:

 * Effectively manage their time and activities;

-* Develop and exercise effective study skills; and
+* Develop and exercise effective study and test-taking skills;

 * Seek out and access appropriate support services when needed.